Recommended content for you

 (In the photo above, the 2017 large lantern ``Peacock'' with its spread wings is stunning!)

-Highlights of the Kihoku Toro Festival
+Highlights of the Kihoku Lantern Festival 2024

 The Kihoku Toro Festival is a festival in which local people actively plan and participate, and people from various positions work together to create it, including partnerships with the government and cooperation with local businesses.